nathell/nhp/resources/blog/en/2020-01-21-middleware.md

 Moral of the story?
 It’s twofold.

  - Dynamic rebinding can be dangerous.
 Having a public API that is implemented in terms of dynamic rebinding, even more so.
-I’d prefer if clj-http just allowed the custom middleware to be explicitly specified as a parameter, thusly:
+I’d prefer if clj-http just allowed the custom middleware to be explicitly specified as an argument, thusly:
 ```clojure
 (http/request req
               :additional-middleware [http/wrap-lower-case-headers])